quantumlib/Qualtran/docs/reference/qualtran/simulation/tensor/bloq_has_custom_tensors.md

 <!-- Placeholder for "Used in" -->

 This is a heuristic that checks that the method is overriden.
-This is used as the flattening predicate in `flatten_for_tensor_contraction`.
+This is used as an optional predicate in `flatten_for_tensor_contraction`.